Happy Tongue: Happy Body

 • My whole body, its countless functions humming, gurgling and throbbing within a seamless suit of skin and superficial fascia.

-Appreciating the effortless play of my diaphragm, I notice how its excursions echo in my pelvic floor—a diaphragm of its own.
+Appreciating the effortless motion of my diaphragm, I notice how its excursions echo in my pelvic floor—a diaphragm of its own.
 And in the floor of my mouth, the palms of my hands, the soles of my feet.
 As if all these diaphragms are drumheads, taut and resonant with the slow beat of breath.

 Turning Points

 I doze off.... floating wihin my skin.
-As breath uncurls my diaphragm, the rounded top of my right upper arm curves wide in its scapular socket... a nano movement only, but so very soothing.
-Exhalation brings another cascade of pleasure as radius and ulna separately sink into the mattress... and my hand, gentle at its wrist...
+As breath uncurls my diaphragm, the rounded top of my right upper arm curves wide in its scapular socket... only a nano movement, but so very soothing.

-But Sensei slumbers on, undisturbed by the complaint of an old house as its foundation adjusts to damp earth.
+Sensei slumbers on, undisturbed by the complaint of an old house as its foundation adjusts to damp earth.

 Tongue as Teacher